Let me recall a few things.

 A live USB is used for testing the distribution.
 It is also used for installing Linux on computer's hard disks.
 Normally, any changes you made to your live distribution are lost and this limits the usage of the live USB.

 Several of It’s FOSS readers requested a tutorial on installing Linux on a USB.
 Not the regular live USB with persistence but the actual Ubuntu installed on a USB disk.

-This means having a portable Ubuntu Linux on a USB that you can plug it in to any computer, use it, save your work on the USB like it was an actual hard disk.
+This means having a portable Ubuntu Linux on a USB that you can plug it in to any computer, use it, and save your work on the USB like it was an actual hard disk.

-The procedure does not seem very different from installing Ubuntu on actual hard disk.
+The procedure does not seem very different from installing Ubuntu on an actual hard disk.
 And this is where people make mistakes.

 The available tutorials on the internet miss the most crucial part: the bootloader.

 Problem with bootloader on UEFI systems

 The one major problem with this setup is bootloader installation on UEFI systems.
 A system can only have one active ESP partition at a time and this causes issues.

 While installing Linux, even if you choose the USB as the destination for the bootloader, the existing ESP partition is still used for placing the EFI file for the new distribution.

 This means that the Linux installed on the external USB will be the last to update and control the bootloader.
 This may create several problems: